LicensePlates.cc

 Dave Mackey - Jun 10 ’10

-State Police cruisers on the Garden State Parkway are now being issued license plates from TPA1101 to TPA1200 with the last three digits corresponding to the number of the cruiser (101-200).
-Previously they had civilian plates, but most famously the HA-A701 to HA-A800 series which were among the very first black-on-goldfinch yellow plates NJ issued in 1992.
+State police cruisers assigned to the Garden State Parkway prior to 2008 were issued license plates from TPA1101 to TPA1200 with the last three digits 101-200 matching the cruiser number.
+Previously they had civilian plates in the famous HA-A701 to HA-A800 series which were among the very first black-on-goldfinch yellow plates New Jersey issued in 1992.

 Specialty Plates